Bryzem1/WineInventory/README.md

 node -v
 ```

-## Plugins
+## VSCode Plugins

-VSCode Plugin: Prettier
+1. "Prettier"

    To maintain code formatting consistency, install the Prettier plugin for VSCode.
 In the setup, choose the option "format on save".

 ## Run the project